magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 <!-- *	In your [staging]({{ page.baseurl }}cloud/discover-arch.html#cloud-arch-stage) and [production]({{ page.baseurl }}cloud/discover-arch.html#cloud-arch-prod) systems, you manage sensitive settings by defining environment variables.

 	You can change sensitive variables using the Magento Enterprise Cloud Edition [Web Interface]({{ page.baseurl }}cloud/project/project-webint-basic.html).  -->
-*	System values related to static content deployment (for example, static file optimization) are stored in a new configuration file, `app/etc/config.local.php`, which is managed in source control.
+*	System values related to static content deployment (for example, static file optimization) are also stored in `app/etc/config.local.php`.

 	<!-- Sensitive values are _not_ stored in `app/etc/config.local.php`. -->